 For training exams, we try to ensure that exam questions are objective and easy to grade.
-Therefore, most exams are 10 questions.
-Questions are typically fill-in the blank type of questions or multiple choice questions.
+Therefore, most exams are ten questions.
+Questions are typically fill-in the blank type of questions or multiple-choice questions.
 “Trick questions” are not recommended, but we do recommend using questions that force the trainee to look-up the answers.
 This will force the trainee to become more familiar with the procedure.

 For our calibration training exam, we could easily have one question corresponding to each slide, but not every sub-clause requirement is equally important.
 Therefore, we always try to include a question related to the most common things auditors and FDA inspectors will be looking for.

-The calibration process includes a requirement to assess the impact on product if a measurement device used for inspections is found to be Out-Of-Tolerance (OOT).
-Is there a need to retest or even recall product?
+The calibration process includes a requirement to assess the impact on a product if a measurement device used for inspections is found to be Out-Of-Tolerance (OOT).
+Is there a need to retest or even recall products?